-In the past, you were only allowed to have static adverts on the likes of Facebook and Twitter.
+In the past, you were only allowed to have static ads on the likes of Facebook and Twitter.

 It’s the ideal way to reach your perfect customer!
 Facebook, in particular, allows you to target your audience.
-It allows you to be able to choose the people you want to reach, using ‘core audiences’.
+You can choose the people you want to reach, using ‘core audiences’.
 The feature allows you to reach people based on their demographics, location and interests.